SMART-TRIAL Annual User Summit

-All access within a project is permission based.
-A project owner is responsible for defining which permissions other collaborating users have within a study.
-For every collaborator added to the study a set of permissions must be enabled/disabled.
+All access within a study is permission based.
+A study owner is responsible for defining which permissions all collaborating users have within a study.
+For every collaborator added to the study, a set of permissions must be enabled/disabled.
 This should allow study owners to specify in detail what information/actions each study collaborator will have access to.

-SMART-TRIAL supports full reporting for adverse event, serious adverse event, and serious adverse reaction reports.
+SMART-TRIAL provides reporting of adverse event, serious adverse event, and serious adverse reaction reports.
 A collaborator will automatically receive a notification if a serious adverse event is registered.
 All users can submit an adverse event report.
 However, specific investigator permissions are required to fill out information requiring clinical evaluation, medical history, medication etc. A specific sponsor permission is required to record Sponsor specific information to e.g. a Serious Adverse Event.

 To improve compliance, automatic e-mail and SMS reminders can be specified for all data events.
 SMART-TRIAL will then handle sending out reminders to all subjects at specific time points defined by the process design.

-Project owners, or collaborators with sufficient permission, do always have access to a full raw dataset from a project.
+Study owners, or collaborators with sufficient permission, always have access to a full raw dataset from a study.
 This means that at any time all form and subject data can be exported from the system.
 Export of a complete raw data set requires all users to input unique two factor SMS code before gaining access to the function.

-As noted in and SMART-TRIAL is developed in coherence with the IEC 62304 and 82304 medical device and health software standards.
+As noted in SMART-TRIAL is developed in coherence with the IEC 62304 and 82304 medical device and health software standards.
 This means that SMART-TRIAL is a fully documented medical device software system, and has been validated and verified.
 This means that SMART-TRIAL clients do not have to perform any validation on the software.
 If required, all customers can request a copy of MEDEI's declaration of conformity and SMART-TRIAL release certificates.

-Users responsible for inputting data into forms (eCRFs) can input custom comments for individual answers if required to clarify missing data or misleading answers.
+Users responsible for inputting data into forms (eCRFs) can input custom notes for individual answers if required to clarify missing data or misleading answers.